narasimhavuppala/angular8-master-demo/README.md

 # DemoProject

-ng new demo-project
+- ng new demo-project
-npm install bootstrap --save
+- npm install bootstrap --save
+- ng generate application forms-demo
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.